Free-fermion models and the two-dimensional Ising models under the zero field and imaginary field $i(\pi/2){k_B}T$: Summary

 The exact solutions of Ising models on typical two-dimensional lattices, specifically the honeycomb, triangular and Kagomé lattices, are studied in the free-fermion formulation.
 For each Ising model, both the case of the zero field and the case of an imaginary field $i( {{\pi \mathord{\left/{\vphantom {\pi 2}} \right. \kern-\nulldelimiterspace} 2}} )k_BT$ are considered.
 Five known solutions are rederived and one new solution is found.
 In particular, the Kagomé lattice model in the imaginary field is shown to be exactly solvable, exhibiting a very simple form of solution.
 Hence, we have introduced a new member to the family of exactly solvable lattice models.

-Each solution in this paper is achieved by mapping the Ising spin system into a free-fermion model.
-The mapping procedure is simple and easy to extend to other lattice systems.
-Applying the mapping method to the Ising model in a physical (real) and non-zero magnetic field would be interesting and likely very fruitful.
-We expect that our work provides new insights into the mathematical exact results of spin systems in a magnetic field.
-Furthermore, the free-fermion formulation may be suitable for other statistical lattice problems, such as the dimer covering problem.
-Study of the two-dimensional dimer models using the free-fermion approach is currently in progress.
+All solutions in this paper are achieved by mapping the Ising spin system into a free-fermion model.
+The mapping procedure is straightforward and should be easy to extend to other lattice systems.
+Applying the mapping method to the Ising model in a physical (real) and non-zero magnetic field would be interesting.
+Furthermore, the free-fermion formulation may be suitable for other statistical lattice problems, e.g., the dimer covering problem.
+Our work has provided new insights into the mathematically exact results of spin systems, showcasing the elegance and power of the free-fermion formulation in condensed matter and statistical physics.